Edge contraction on dual ribbon graphs and 2D TQFT: Abstract

 \section{Abstract}

 We present a new set of axioms for 2D TQFT formulated on the category of cell graphs with edge-contraction operations as morphisms.
+We construct a functor from this category to the endofunctor category consisting of Frobenius algebras.
+Edge-contraction operations correspond to natural transformations of endofunctors, which are compatible with the Frobenius algebra structure.
 Given a Frobenius algebra $A$, every cell graph determines an element of the symmetric tensor algebra defined over the dual space $A^*$.
-We show that the edge-contraction axioms make this assignment equivalent to the TQFT corresponding to $A$.
-The edge-contraction operations also form an effective tool in various graph enumeration problems, such as counting Grothendieck's dessins d'enfants and simple and double Hurwitz numbers.
-These counting problems can be solved by the topological recursion, which is the universal mirror B-model corresponding to these counting problems.
-We show that for the case of orbifold Hurwitz numbers, the mirror objects, i.e., the spectral curves and the differential forms on it, are constructed purely from the edge-contraction operations of the counting problem.
+We show that the edge-contraction axioms make this assignment depending only on the topological type of the cell graph, but not on the graph itself.
+Thus the functor generates the TQFT corresponding to $A$.

 \subjclass[2010]{Primary: 14N35, 81T45, 14N10; Secondary: 53D37, 05A15}